DiscoveringGodot/4_Heist_Meisters/README.md

 4 Display the Player's button input
 5 Check if the Player's guess is correct

 #### After watching (learning outcomes)…
 Wire up the Numberpad to the Locked Door

+### 21 Making a Locked Door Part 3 - Finishing Off Locked Doors
+#### In this video (objectives)…

+1 Have the Locked Door open when the combination is Correct 2 Add sounds to our numberpad

+#### After watching (learning outcomes)…
+Make locked doors fully functional and polished!